Deep Inside My Heart

 "Deep Inside My Heart" is a song by former Eagles member Randy Meisner, with prominent backing vocal by Kim Carnes (who is uncredited on the single release).
-It became a hit in the United States during the summer of 1980, reaching #22 on the Billboard Hot 100.
+It became a hit in the United States during the fall of 1980, reaching #22 on the Billboard Hot 100.
 The song was a bigger hit in Canada, where it reached #12.

 Meisner and Carnes performed "Deep Inside My Heart" on the NBC-TV late-night musical variety show The Midnight Special.
 A music video was also created for the song.